Management of Canary Riverside

 A Section 24 manager takes over the landlord's right to manage the building.
 The manager is independent of the landlord and leaseholders, and is accountable solely to the FTT.
 His/her role is to act in the best interests of the estate as a whole and manage the estate in accordance with the leases, legislation and the RICS Code.

 A S24 manager’s role is sometimes wrongly compared/confused with that of a managing agent.
 The S24 manager is court-appointed official, similar to the role carried out by a court-appointed receiver.
 A managing agent is the company contracted to provide day-to-day management services, reporting to the S24 manager/landlord/Right to Manage company etc.

 For more information on the S24 appointment please refer to the Leasehold Advisory Service's ('LEASE') explanation here.
-HML is the managing agent providing the day-to-day management of the estate.
+Parkgate Aspen provides the day-to-day management of the estate.

 The Management Order sets out the legal basis of the Manager's appointment, including the nature and scope of his responsibilities.

-You can find information on the original Tribunal applications relating to Mr Coates' appointment, and updates regarding subsequent Tribunal applications regarding the Management Order here.
+You can find information on the original Tribunal applications relating to the appointment of a Manager and updates regarding subsequent Tribunal applications regarding the Management Order here.